"The reason that we have not been

 pollution, and billionaires possible.
 Love is about feeling connected in

 the scheme of things not separate.

+ourselves.
 We were taught to judge and shame ourselves for being human.

 At the core of our relationship with ourselves is the feeling that we are

 anger was the only permissible male emotion.
 As a result, that little boy

 My mother told me how much she loved me, how important and valuable